woumjai/Assignment01_4-Koma/README.md

   <h3 align="center">4-Comma: First Name: Ei | Last Name: Eye</h3>

   <p align="center">
-    I created a four-panel yonkoma comic where a stick figure interacts with an AI-generated image that has an absurd number of fingers.
+    I created a four-panel yonkoma comic where a stick figure interacts with an AI-generated image that has actually has fingers.
 The humor      comes from the stick figure earnestly commenting on how realistic the AI image looks, oblivious to its glaring anatomical mistakes.
+They look down at their fingerless hands and realize that they can't really comment on what's real or not.
     <br />
     <a href="https://github.com/yujnkm/4-comma-Assignment_01/blob/main/pdf/Reality-Distortion-Room-ISMAR-23.pdf"><strong>Link to PDF Report »</strong></a>
     <br />